HNSITT 2019 – Sept 13-17

 Particular thanks to our volunteers: Bob & Nadia Moore, Vic & Biruta Hennis, Peter Simpkin and Peter Silarajs,

-Below are the fish proceeds results for the 2019 catch (when available).
+Below are the fish proceeds results for the 2019 catch.
 Oceanview Fisheries handled marketing and shipping of all fish with a minimal charges for out of pocket costs to maximize donations to the IWK.
 Net Price per Pound is market less the averaged shipping and handling cost for all fish.

-Total proceeds including the Cash donations, Auctions, Bait Sales and the portion of Registration Fees donated to the IWK amounted to $ _________ for the 2019 tournament.
+Total proceeds including the Cash donations, Auctions, Bait Sales and the portion of Registration Fees donated to the IWK amounted to $ 59,853.68 for the 2019 tournament.

 On Saturday the 21st we were informed that at least one of our fish had made it to Japan already.
 The tuna in the photo below is one of the IWK tuna and it is being used to teach school children in Japan about tuna…How cool is that!